sebastipa/TOSCA/_sources/01_user_guide/input_files/ablProperties.rst.txt

    ``timeWindowPI``              scalar             time filter for integral part of the controller, used by all controllers
                                                     characterized  by a ``controllerAction`` of type *write*.
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
+   ``mesoScaleInput``            bool               allows to simulate prescribed wind direction changes.
-   ``mesoScaleInput``            bool               activates mesoscale controller data.
-Required only for controller type *pressure*.
+                                                    Available only for controller type *pressure*.
+The target velocity data should be contained inside the ``inflowDatabase/mesoscaleData`` directory.
+See
-                                                    Allows single point velocity control, but now the input is dictated by the input time series data. requires the time series data inside ``inflowDatabase/mesoscaleData``
+                                                    *tests/IndirectProfileAssimilationTest* for an example of the required data format.
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
    ``geostrophicDamping``        bool               activates geostrophic damping to remove inertial oscillations.
 Only for controller
                                                     type *pressure*.